Brian Leech is Professor of History at Augustana College in Rock Island, Illinois.

 Teaching

 Students in Leech’s courses have crafted short documentaries about a labor strike, created pop-up exhibits on college history, and built a digital history map for a local neighborhood.
-Read more about Leech’s teaching via Augustana College’s website.
+He co-created a new course on how to change minds for the honors curriculum and often teaches using role-playing activities and in-course debates.
 At Augustana, Leech advises a number of student groups, including the student-run organic garden Augie Acres.

 Research

 Leech has conducted research on mining, nuclear power, urban agriculture, horror movies, and the development of high fructose corn syrup.
 Leech currently is working on two projects.
 One looks at the portrayal of mining in popular culture and the other investigates the history of speed limits.
-More on Dr. Brian Leech’s scholarship.
+His research has been funded by organizations like the Charles Redd Center for Western Studies, the American Heritage Center, and the Swenson Swedish Immigration Research Center and it has earned awards from groups like Montana: The Magazine of Western History, the Mining History Association, and Phi Alpha Theta/Westerners International.

 Organizations

-Leech is currently President of the Augustana Historical Society, Secretary of the U.S.-based Mining History Association, and a Co-Convener of the Energy History Working Group at the Consortium for the History of Science, Technology, and Medicine, which meets online each month.
-He is also a dedicated member of organizations like the Western History Association and the American Society for Environmental History and can often be found at conferences in American Studies, popular culture studies, and the environmental humanities.
+Leech is currently President-elect of the U.S.-based Mining History Association, an organization for which he won the 2026 Ed Hunter Distinguished Service Award.
+He is also currently President of the Augustana Historical Society and a Co-Convener of the Energy History Working Group at the Consortium for the History of Science, Technology, and Medicine.
+He is also a member of organizations like the Western History Association and the American Society for Environmental History, is on the editorial board of American Studies and can often be found at conferences in popular culture and the environmental humanities.

 Want to get in touch?